 The Roots of Burn Out

-More often than not, burn out occurs when someone is not in full control of their work.
-A burn out might happen to an athlete under chronic training stress for years, an employee working a monotonous job for ages, or an entrepreneur who has been turned down a thousand time.
+More often than not, burnout occurs when someone is not in full control of their work.
+A burnout might happen to an athlete under chronic training stress for years, an employee working a monotonous job for ages, or an entrepreneur who has been turned down a thousand times.

-Overwhelming and non-ending responsibilities can also be the cause of a burn out.
-This is where parents and non-professional caregivers are in great risk of a burn out.
+Overwhelming and non-ending responsibilities can also be the cause of burn out.
+This is where parents and non-professional caregivers are at great risk of burnout.
 The idea that no matter what you do, responsibilities just won’t lighten up is a mental prison that will surely burn you out.

-A dysfunctional workplace dynamics can also be the cause of a burnout.
-If you feel powerless in a work-setting or you are having trouble dealing with a work bully or an unjust boss, you might be at risk of a burn out.
+Dysfunctional workplace dynamics can also be the cause of burnout.
+If you feel powerless in a work-setting or you are having trouble dealing with a work bully or an unjust boss, you might be at risk of burnout.